HomeHealth Care NewsSpeech: ‘Silicon Curtain’ Is Protecting Government Censorship

 Bhattacharya was ostracized by other professors at Stanford and was blacklisted on Twitter.
 When Elon Musk purchased the social media giant, he discovered the list and shared it with Bhattacharya.

 Google “de-boosted” the GBD, which was posted online and signed by more than 940,000 doctors, researchers, and concerned citizens.
-Facebook banned posting of it altogether.
+Facebook banned the posting of it altogether.

 Using internal government emails they obtained, the plaintiffs showed the government was controlling social media companies by threatening to regulate them out of business if they didn’t abide by the Biden administration’s censorship demands.